Ronak004/Bitcoin-Price-Forcasting-Using-Tweets/README.md

 Please look at the Notebook provided to view the process and methodology behind our analysis

 ## Contributors
-- @arifspidey - contributed in cleaning,e xploratory analysis and machine learning
+- @arifspidey - contributed in cleaning, exploratory analysis and machine learning
-- @ronakpahwa - contibuted project idea, finding datasets,machine learning and presentation
+- @ronakpahwa - contibuted project idea, finding datasets, machine learning and presentation
 - @apaditya7 - contributed machine learning, finding datasets and visualisation

 ## Problem definition